Predict the output of following python programs:

 Explanation : This type of division is called truncating division where the remainder is truncated or dropped.

 Explanation : In Python, AND operator has higher precedence than OR operator.
 So, it is evaluated first. i.e, (b and c) evaluates to false.Now OR operator is evaluated.
 Here, (True or False) evaluates to True.
 So the if condition becomes True and GEEKSFORGEEKS is printed as output.

 Explanation: In Python the precedence order is first NOT then AND and in last OR.
-So the if condition and all the elif conditions evaluates to False.
-So the else block is executed and 4 is printed as output.
+So the if condition and second elif condition evaluates to False while third elif condition is evaluated to be True resulting in 3 as output.

 Explanation: The variable count declared outside the function is global variable and also the count variable being referenced in the function is the same global variable defined outside of the function.
 So, the changes made to variable in the function is reflected to the original variable.
 So, the output of the program is 4.